shayisthaabdulla/Business_Analyst_SQL_Portfolio/README.md

 📫 [LinkedIn](https://www.linkedin.com/in/shayisthaa/)
 📂 [Other GitHub Projects](https://github.com/shayisthaabdulla)

 ⭐ Thank you for visiting my SQL portfolio!
-Feel free to explore, fork, or connect.
+Feel free to explore or connect.